cedadev/tech-blog/_posts/AI/smolagents-experiments.md

 ## Tool subclass
 Subclassing `Tool` allows you to build more sophisticated tools with custom logic, giving you more flexibility and allowing you to use heavy class attributes.
-[More info](https://huggingface.co/docs/smolagents/v1.6.0/en/guided_tour?build-a-tool=Subclass+Tool)
+More information can be found in the [Hugging Face agents tutorial](https://huggingface.co/docs/smolagents/v1.6.0/en/guided_tour?build-a-tool=Subclass+Tool).

 ### Example: Subclass
 ```
 from smolagents import Tool, ToolCallingAgent

-model = ...
+model = # your prefered model from the setup section

 class GreetTool(Tool):
     name = "greet_tool"